Sayan690/DotnetFilelessExecution/README.md

 ```

 ## Note
-For demonstration purposes, the connect back address is hard coded inside the program, which can be changed as needed.
+For demonstration purposes, the connect back addresses is hardcoded in the source files.
+In order to make most of this program, please consider to change that according to your desired needs.

 ## Disclaimer
 This project is intended for educational and security testing purposes only.
 The author is not responsible for any misuse of this tool.